 - Processed foods

-Foods that can help improve acid reflux include fresh organic vegetables (especially leafy greens, squash, artichoke, asparagus and cucumbers), free-range chicken and grass-fed beef, probiotic foods like yogurt, bone broth, healthy fats like coconut or olive oil, apple cider vinegar, aloe vera, parsley, ginger, and fennel.
-(14)
+Foods that can help improve acid reflux include fresh organic vegetables (especially leafy greens, squash, artichoke, asparagus and cucumbers); free-range chicken and grass-fed beef; probiotic foods like yogurt; bone broth; and healthy fats like coconut or olive oil.
+Apple cider vinegar, aloe vera, parsley, ginger and fennel are also helpful.
+(51)